Komanipreye/simple_shell/README.md

 ### Project details
 -----
-Welcome to the `Mandalorian Simple Shell` project!!
+Welcome to the `Avengers Simple Shell` project!!
 This program is a simple shell that can be compiled and launched from the command line.

 ### How to Compile
 ---------------